 Silver is undervalued

 In addition, silver has many other strengths, making it a very worthwhile choice to strengthen your portfolio.
+People that ask themselves, “Why consider investing in gold?” end up considering silver investment.
 Consider the following benefits of investing in silver:

-- Low entry point – because of silver’s relatively low price (when compared to gold), it’s an attractive precious metal when either first investing in metals or when adding to an existing portfolio.
+- Low entry point– because of silver’s relatively low price (when compared to gold), it’s an attractive precious metal when either first investing in metals or when adding to an existing portfolio.
+As silver is much cheaper than gold it only takes a small price change to effect a large percentage increase in growth.
+It’s fair to say that consequentially – silver is more speculative than gold but together they provide a good balance within your precious metals portfolio.